tutanck/Ariana/README.md

     });
 ```

-4. Overload parent callbacks behaviour by adding new callbacks functions at each stage of the react-app's components tree.
+4. Overload parent callbacks behaviour by adding new callbacks functions at each stage of the react-app's components tree:

 ```JavaScript
 // add a child wrapper to handle callbacks of this child (Table component)